Christopher Allan, MD (Orthopaedics and Sports Medicine)

 Her research involves development and regeneration of the mammalian cochlea.
 With 10% of the population experiencing significant hearing loss figuring out how to regenerate the hair cells is an important goal.
 It is not clear if the most promising approach will be to use exogenous stem cells or to attempt to stimulate inherent cells to divide and differentiate.
 This group is looking at all avenues.

-Peter Chen, MD (Medicine)
+Peter Chen, MD (Medicine/Pulmonary and Critical Care)

 My lab studies the mechanisms that govern airway repair after injury and how inappropriate repair proceeds to airway fibrosis.